 $15.4 billion in tax benefits expire at the end of the year

 At the end of this year, four popular tax benefits will expire.
-That means that taxpayers can claim them for the last time on their 2016 tax return they file at the start of next year.
+That means that taxpayers can claim these tax deductions and tax credits for the last time on their 2016 tax return they file at the start of next year.
 After that, these provisions that delivered more than $15.4 billion in tax benefits in 2014 will end.

 “In the past, there was a bigger sense of urgency to renew or extend the big list of expiring tax benefits because they affected so many taxpayers.
 But now, the majority of tax benefits that were set to expire every year or two are now permanent,” said Jackie Perlman, principal tax research analyst with The Tax Institute at H&R Block.